 The MHRA has introduced changes to national licensing procedures, including procedures to prioritize access to new medicines that will benefit patients, an accelerated assessment procedure and new routes of evaluation for novel products and biotechnological products.
 All existing EU MAs for centrally authorized products were automatically converted (grandfathered) into United Kingdom MAs free of charge on January 1, 2021.
 For a period of three years from January 1, 2021, the MHRA may rely on a decision taken by the European Commission on the approval of a new MA in the centralized procedure, in order to more quickly grant a new Great Britain MA.
 A separate application will, however, still be required.
 On January 24, 2023, the MHRA announced that a new international recognition framework will be put in place from January 1, 2024, which will have regard to decisions on the approval of MAs made by the EMA and certain other regulators when determining an application for a new Great Britain MA.
 There is now no pre-MA orphan designation in Great Britain.
-Instead, the MHRA reviews applications for orphan designation in parallel to the corresponding MAA.
-The criteria are essentially the same, but have been tailored for the Great Britain market, i.e., the prevalence of the condition in Great Britain (rather than the EU) must not be more than five in 10,000.
+Instead, the MHRA reviews applications for orphan designation in great Britain (rather than the EU) must not be more than five in 10,000.
 Should an orphan designation be granted, the period of market exclusivity will be set from the date of first approval of the product in Great Britain.